Estimating the persistent homology of $\mathbb{R}^n$-valued functions using function-geometric multifiltrations: Experiments

-We now study the sublevel sets of the function $\ff = (\ff_1, \ff_2, \ff_3)\colon [0,1]^2\to \mathbb{R}^3$ and approximate the corresponding 3-parameter persistence module $\hzero(\ff)$.
-For this we employ the estimator $\hzero(\RR^{\delta_k'\to2\delta_k'}(\ff|_{X_k})) \cong \hzero(\RR^{2\delta_k'}(\ff|_{X_k}))$, where for each sample size $k$ the scale parameter is given by the same $\delta_k'$ as in the previous section.
-Since computing the interleaving distance between multi-parameter persistence modules is NP-hard~\cite{bjerkevik2020computing}, we use the matching distance~\cite{landi2018rank} as a proxy, estimated via Monte Carlo with $1~000$ random lines in~$\RRR^3$.
-Notably, the observed convergence rate matches that of the previous experiment in \cref{fig:immuno_error:all_k} and is of order $\left(\frac{\log(k)}{k}\right)^{1/2}$.
-This suggests that the empirical convergence rate is independent of the number of parameters.
-The corresponding results are shown in~\cref{fig:expe_3param}.
+We now study the function $\ff = (\ff_1, \ff_2, \ff_3)\colon [0,1]^2\to \mathbb{R}^3$ and approximate the corresponding 3-parameter persistence module $\hzero(\ff)$.
+For this we employ the estimator $\hzero(\RR^{\delta_k'\to2\delta_k'}(\ff|_{X_k})) \cong \hzero(\RR^{2\delta_k'}(\ff|_{X_k}))$, where, for each sample size~$k$, the scale parameter is given by the same $\delta_k'$ as in \cref{sec:R_valued_Lipschitz}.
+Since computing the interleaving distance in this context is NP-hard~\cite{bjerkevik2020computing}, we use the matching distance~\cite{landi2018rank} as a proxy, estimated via Monte Carlo with $1,000$ random lines in~$\RRR^3$.
+The results are shown in~\cref{fig:expe_3param}.
+Notably, the observed convergence rate matches that of the previous experiment in \cref{fig:expe:immuno_delaunay_errors_n100000_delta_FT}, which suggests that the empirical convergence rate is independent of the number of parameters.